-We had a photo booth too with baby props like its a boy, its a girl, feeders, team boy, team girl in blue and pink colors.
-There was an advice book in which all the guests wrote down their advise for the new mom-to-be.
+We had a photo booth too with baby props like its a boy, its a girl, feeders, team boy, team girl in blue and pink colours.
+There was an advice book in which all the guests wrote down their advice for the new mom-to-be.

 Baby Shower Games

 1.Don’t say “baby!”

 What you’ll need: Clothespins which can be clipped to the dress easily.